glorfindel20/nanodegrees_deep_RL/P3_Collaboration_and_Competition/report.md

 With this configuration I was able to solve the problem with only 849 episodes.
 ![alt text](./images/solved_env.png)
-The results after 849 episodes :
+The results after 1723 episodes with results of single agents:
 ![alt_text](./images/solved_500.png)

 ## Ideas for Future Work

- 1) use succesfully PER - Prioritized Experience Replay.
- 2) build a model using Alphazero or Muzero Algos.
+ 1) build a model using Alphazero or Muzero Algos.